 I wasn’t surprised by the number of listeners who phoned in with similar stories.

-In another radio discussion around financial infidelity, they debated which was worse, sexual infidelity or financial infidelity.
+Another radio discussion debated which was worse, sexual infidelity or financial infidelity.
 Again, I wasn’t surprised at the results; roughly a 50/50 split.
+What would you rate as worse?

-Whether it is or isn’t, really comes down to your personal values (whether you are consciously aware of them or not) that pushes you one way or the other.
+Whether it is or isn’t, really comes down to your personal values.
 Only those listeners who have experienced both, can truly answer the question.
-I only heard one caller in that category and after 15 years he still couldn’t forgive or trust women on either score and had remained single.
+One caller commented that after 15 years he still couldn’t forgive or trust women on either score and had remained single.
 A very sad price to pay.

 This type of financial infidelity is very ‘out there’, it’s easy to define.
 But what we see and what really worries us is the much subtler side of financial infidelity.